Strategic Planning

 • Professionals who employ best practice teaching strategies within a culture of continuous improvement, and who are responsive to the changing educational needs of wider society, the local community and their students

-• A broad based curriculum that suits the specific needs of students and develops them as thinkers, problem solvers and creators
+• A broad-based curriculum that suits the specific needs of students and develops them as thinkers, problem solvers and creators

 BEHAVIOURAL EXPECTATIONS

-Craigieburn Secondary College acknowledges that the behaviour of staff, parents, carers and students has an impact on our school community and culture.
+Craigieburn Secondary college acknowledges that the behaviour of staff, parents, carers and students has an impact on our school community and culture.
 We acknowledge a shared responsibility to create a positive learning environment for the children and young people at our school.

 • model positive behaviour to the school community